afontana1/critical-thinking/course_outline/course10-Scientific Reasoning/README.md

 9. **Capstone Project Ideas**

-You can mirror the structure from your Data Literacy and Model Thinking capstones:
+You can mirror the structure from Data Literacy and Model Thinking capstones:

 * **Paper Autopsy**